rulerrobin/SelfEduTracker/README.md

 ### Course_Log

 A list of the courses I have and am planning to complete as well as projects.

-### Project_Log

-A list of the courses I have and am planning to complete as well as projects.
+Also has links to courses and projects specified.